 Þingvellir is the site of the country’s first parliament.
 Founded in 930 AD, it is the oldest parliament in the world and was where laws were passed and approved.
 In the 17th and 18th centuries, Þingvellir was used to carry out the death penalty – the most common crimes were incest and infanticide, but people were also burned for witchcraft in the late 17th century.
 In 1944, Icelanders again flocked to this location to commemorate the founding of the Republic of Iceland (previously it was part of Denmark).

 A UNESCO World Heritage Site, Þingvellir is geologically significant because you can see the continental drift between the North American and Eurasian plates – and it’s a unique (but obviously cold!) place in the world to go snorkeling or scuba diving in between the continents.

 Leaving Þingvellir, we made our way to one of the most famous waterfalls in the country, Gullfoss.
-Whether checking out the waterfall close up (and getting sprayed with water in the process) or being enthralled by it from a higher viewing platform, Gullfoss is definitely a grand attraction to behold.
-The water from Gullfoss comes from the Langjökull glacier, which was where we were going to next.
+Whether checking out the waterfall close-up (and getting sprayed with water in the process) or being enthralled by it from a higher viewing platform, Gullfoss is definitely a grand attraction to behold.
+The water from Gullfoss comes from the Langjökull glacier, which was where we were going next.